sighmon/chatgpt-voice/README.md

 * After activating your environment, run: `python chat.py`
 * First say the keyword, which by default is `samantha`
-* Then you have 6 seconds to ask a question
+* Then ask your question

 ### Options